zorazeng/learn-en/docs/Robit.md

 ## Features
 ---

-- Compatible with MBOT chassis and sensors, and extend more functions based on MBOT.
+- Compatible with MBOT chassis and sensors.
 - Support 4 channels of DC motor and 2 channels of stepping motors.
 - With 8 PWM signal output connectors.
 - With 8 G-5V-S digital signal connectors(for OCTOPUS electric brick).
 - With 4 G-5V-S analog signal connectors(for OCTOPUS electric brick).
+- Integrate frequently used modules like buzzer, light sensor, rainbow LED, infrared send and receive.

 ## Parameter